 Today, dear reader, we're gonna tell a story.
 Not one we made up ourselves; rather, this a tale by the famed Brothers Grimm.
 It's called "The Jew in the Brambles" (also known as "The Jew in the Bush").
 Pull up a comfortable seat, this one is gonna be a doozy!

 There was a rich man, who had a loyal servant.
 The servant was hardworking and always happy.
 When a year passed, the rich man thought, why pay the servant?

 We know what you're thinking: the rich man is the Jew in the title.
 Don't get ahead of yourselves.

-So the rich man didn't pay the servant, and didn't pay him the second year either.
-When the third year ended, the servant asks the rich man for payment so he can go see the world.
+So the rich man doesn't pay the servant, and doesn't pay him the second year either.
+When the third year ends, the servant asks the rich man for payment so he can go see the world.
 The rich man gives him three hellers.

 A heller was valued at half a pfenning, so this is basically of very little value.